 Limited data are available with regard to overdose in humans.
 The most likely manifestation of overdose would be hypotension and tachycardia.
-Bradycardia could occur from parasympathetic (vagal) stimulation.
+Bradycardia could occur from parasympathetic (vagal) stimulation and acute cardiac insufficiency and bronchospasm.

 Treatment of intoxication

 If symptomatic hypotension should occur, supportive treatment should be instituted.